Skip to Content

 Expert Tips

-• Cut the potatoes the same size to ensure they cook at the same rate.
+• Uniformly cut the potatoes.
+Cut the potatoes into wedges of a similar size to ensure they cook at the same rate.

-• Pat the potatoes dry to remove the excess moisture.
+• Remove excess moisture.
+Pat the potatoes dry to remove excess moisture and help them become nice and crispy.

-• Shake the air fryer basket halfway through to keep the potatoes from sticking.
+• Shake things up.
+Shake the air fryer basket halfway through to prevent the potatoes from sticking.

-If you enjoy the simple side dish, pair them with one of these dinner recipes!
+If you enjoy the air fryer red potatoes, pair them with one of these dinner recipes!

 How to Garnish the Potatoes